JMS55/jms55.github.io/content/posts/2024_05_10_virtual_geometry_bevy_0_14/index.md

 # Introduction
 Bevy 0.14 releases soon, and with it, the release of an experimental virtual geometry feature that I've been working on for several months.

-(TODO: Meshlet image)

 In this blog post, I'm going to give a technical deep dive into Bevy's new "meshlet" feature, what improvements it bring, techniques I tried that did or did not work out, and what I'm looking to improve on in the future.
 There's a lot that I've learned (and a _lot_ of code I've written and rewritten multiple times), and I'd like to share what I learned in the hope that it will help others.

+(TODO: Meshlet image)

 This post is going to be _very_ long, so I suggest reading over it (and the Nanite slides) a couple of times to get a general overview of the pieces involved, before spending time analyzing individual steps.
-At the time of this writing, my blog theme dosen't have a table of concents sidebar that follows you as you scroll the page.
+At the time of this writing, my blog theme dosen't have a table of contents sidebar that follows you as you scroll the page.
 I apologize for that.
-If you want to go back and reference previous sections as you read the post, I suggest using multiple browser tabs.
+If you want to go back and reference previous sections as you read this post, I suggest using multiple browser tabs.

-I'd also like to take a moment to thank [LVSTRI](https://github.com/LVSTRI) and [jglrxavpok](https://jglrxavpok.github.io) for their experience with virtual geometry, [atlv24](https://github.com/atlv24) for their help in several areas, especially for their work on wgpu/naga for some missing features I needed, other Bevy developers for testing and reviewing my PRs, Unreal Engine (Brian Karis, Rune Stubbe, Graham Wihlidal) for their _excellent_ and highly detailed [SIGGRAPH presentation](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf), and many more people than I can name who provided advice on the project.
+I'd also like to take a moment to thank [LVSTRI](https://github.com/LVSTRI) and [jglrxavpok](https://jglrxavpok.github.io) for their sharing experiences with virtual geometry, [atlv24](https://github.com/atlv24) for their help in several areas, especially for their work adding some missing features I needed to wgpu/naga, other Bevy developers for testing and reviewing my PRs, Unreal Engine (Brian Karis, Rune Stubbe, Graham Wihlidal) for their _excellent_ and highly detailed [SIGGRAPH presentation](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf), and many more people than I can name who provided advice on the project.

 Code for this feature can be found [on the Bevy github](https://github.com/bevyengine/bevy/tree/175e1462289c217ec57a3d3b9894a7c513890fa4/crates/bevy_pbr/src/meshlet).